lostintangent/rock-paper-scissors/README.md

 # Rock Paper Scissors ✂️

-This repo is meant to provide a simple example of how Codespaces can provide an amazing platform for one-click, interactive learning experiences, using [CodeSwing](https://aka.ms/codeswing) and [CodeTour](https://aka.ms/codetour).
+This repo provides a simple example of how Codespaces can provide an amazing platform for one-click, interactive learning experiences, using [CodeSwing](https://aka.ms/codeswing) and [CodeTour](https://aka.ms/codetour).

 ## Getting Started